I recently got a call from a noted venture capitalist of healthcare apps.

 CREATING NEW PROGRAMMING, NEW SIGNALS, NEW BEHAVIORS

-To change behaviors permanently, start with new, Belief-based input messages that result in wholly new circuits and outputs:
+To change behaviors permanently, start with new input messages:

 - create a new belief-based input/message that